NALTP/Rules/README.md

     - (a) Majors on Sunday;
     - (b) Minors on Monday;
     - (c) Novice on Wednesday;
-  - (5) League draft dates will stagger in one week increments with championships all occurring in the same week by default.
+  - (5) League draft dates will be staggered with championships all occurring in the same week by default.

 #### Section E - Servers
   - (1) All three leagues will be “all-Dallas” leagues.